Next workshop Cutting features feels like loss and looks like design RSVP now

-3.3.3 - Are You Comfortable Putting Your Name on This?
+3.3.3 - Are You Comfortable Putting Your Name on This Build?

 Set the ownership threshold: say what is still imperfect, what would happen if it failed and why shipping is still acceptable under those conditions.